LegacyNodes/LegacyNodesAPI/README.md

 All requests to the API must include two parameters for authentication:

 - `apiKey`: Your unique API key.
-- `serverId`: The ID of your Minecraft server.
+- `serverId`: The ID of your server.

 ## Endpoints